Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Theoretical results

 \subsection{Elimination of Small Attraction Fields}

+Under proper structural assumptions on the geometry of $f$, the sharp minima of $f$ can be effectively eliminated from the trajectory of heavy-tailed SGD, facilitating the discovery of flat minima.
+This is somewhat surprising given that gradient clipping mechanism makes the SGD iterates move \textit{slower}.
+The intuition behind this is that for narrow basins, applying gradient clipping has virtually no effect on the order of exit time; whereas for a wide basin that requires multiple jumps to escape under the clipping scheme, the clipping of gradients significantly slows down the escape and makes SGD stay longer.
+In other words, gradient clipping only makes SGDs stay longer in the wider (better) basins.

-In this section, we show that, under proper structural assumptions on the geometry of $f$, the ``sharp minima'' of $f$ can be effectively eliminated from the trajectory of heavy-tailed SGD.
-Before we state the result, we first introduce a few new concepts.
-Similar to the the minimum number of jumps $l^*_i$ defined in \ref{def main paper minimum jump l star i}, we can define the following quantities as the \emph{minimum number of jumps to reach $\Omega_j$ from $m_i$} for any $j \neq i$:
+Now, we introduce a few new concepts.
+Similar to the the minimum number of jumps $l^*_i$ defined in (\ref{def main paper minimum jump l star i}), we define the following as the \emph{minimum number of jumps to reach $\Omega_j$ from $m_i$} for any $j \neq i$:

 Recall that Theorem \ref{theorem first exit time} dictates that $X^\eta_n$ is most likely to move out of the current attraction field, say $\Omega_i$, to somewhere else after $O\big(1/\lambda_i(\eta)\big)$ time steps, and the destination is most likely to be reachable within $l^*_i$ jumps from $m_i$.
 Therefore, the transitions from $\Omega_i$ to $\Omega_j$ can be considered typical if $\Omega_j$ can be reached from $m_i$ with $l^*_i$ jumps---that is, $l_{i,j} = l^*_i$.
 Now we define the following directed graph that only includes these typical transitions. \begin{definition}[Typical Transition Graph] Given a function $f$ satisfying Assumption \ref{assumption: function f in R 1} and gradient clipping threshold $b>0$ satisfying Assumption \ref{assumption clipping threshold b}, a directed graph $\mathcal{G} = (V,E)$ is the corresponding \emph{typical transition graph} if (1) $V = \{m_1,\cdots,m_{ n_\text{min} }\}$; (2) An edge $(m_i\rightarrow m_j)$ is in $E$ iff $l_{i,j} = l^*_i$. \end{definition}